busytex/busytex/README.md

 - Biber (perl)
 - fmtutil, updmap (perl)

-Almost static build, remaining dependencies of the native binary:
+Almost static build, remaining dependencies of the native binary (need to try to build with musl to get rid of them):
 - `libdl.so`
 - `libm.so`
 - `libpthread.so`